2ndChances520/LMStudio-Tools/README.md

 🎉 Enjoy!
 You now have a fully functional, local, tool-calling AI.
 Feel free to tweak the system prompt and add more tools to the JSON file to expand your assistant's capabilities.
 If you like this project, don't forget to ⭐ star the repo!
-Pro-tip: Keep your Brave browser updated so the web-scraping/search tools continue to run smoothly!